medined/perl-5-by-example/perl_5_by_example/variables.md

 @numberArray = (12, 014, 0x0c, 34.34, 23.3E-3);
 @stringArray = ("This", "is", 'an', "array", 'of', "strings");
 @mixedArray = ("This", 30, "is", 'a', "mixed array", 'of', 0x08, "items");
-print "Here is an empty array:" . @emptyArray . "&lt;-- Nothing there!\n";
+print "Here is an empty array:" . @emptyArray . "<-- Nothing there!\n";
 print @numberArray;  print "\n";
 print @stringArray;  print "\n";
 print @mixedArray;   print "\n";
 </PRE></B></TD></TR></TBODY></TABLE>
 <P>This program will display
-<P><B><PRE>Here is an empty array:0&lt;-- Nothing there!
+<P><B><PRE>Here is an empty array:0<-- Nothing there!
 12121234.340.0233
 Thisisanarrayofstrings
 This30isamixed arrayof8items</PRE></B>

 <P>In this example, we assign literal values to array variables and then display
 them using the print command.
-This is very similar to what we did in Chapter 1, "<A href="ch01.htm">Getting Your Feet Wet</A>," except that we are temporarily storing the array values into variables before printing them.
+This is very similar to what we did in [](./getting-your-feet-wet.md) except that we are temporarily storing the array values into variables before printing them.

 <P>Suppose that you want to create one array from two smaller ones.
 You can do
 this by using the sub-arrays inside the assignment statement.
 <P>